Topological Flat Minibands and Fractional Chern Insulators in Rashba Systems with Tunable Superlattice Potentials

-To further explore the intriguing properties of FCIs, ensuring their stability is of critical importance.
-In typical systems that FCI-hosting systems, such as $\mathrm{MoTe}_2$ and graphene multilayers, the robustness of FCI is governed by both intrinsic and extrinsic factors.
-Intrinsically, correlated phases driven by charge, spin, and valley fluctuations compete with FCIs \cite{li2021spontaneous, crepel2023anomalous, yu2024fractional}.
-A commonly accepted criterion for stabilizing FCIs is the presence of a non-degenerate, isolated flat band with quantum geometries mimicking the lowest Landau level \cite{liu2022recent}.
-Extrinsically, twisted materials are inevitably subject to disorder, strain, and lattice relaxations \cite{lau2022reproducibility,nakatsuji2022moire,kennes2021moire,song2021direct,he2021moire}, which generally destabilize the FCIs.
-For instance, the recent observations of FCIs in rhombohedral graphene/hBN moir\'e superlattices are supplanted by an exotic extended quantum anomalous Hall phase at lower temperatures \cite{lu2025extended}, a transition likely driven by disorder-induced localization effects \cite{huang2024impurity,das2024thermal}.
-Consequently, ultra-clean systems with minimized single-flavor bands are pivotal for achieving robust FCI.
+The stability of FCIs is crucial for exploring their exotic properties and is governed by both intrinsic and extrinsic factors.
+Intrinsically, competing phases driven by charge, spin, and valley fluctuations may destabilize FCIs \cite{li2021spontaneous,reddy2023fractional,crepel2023anomalous, yu2024fractional}.
+A non-degenerate, isolated flat band with quantum geometry closely resembling that of the Landau levels is widely recognized as essential for stabilizing FCIs \cite{liu2022recent}.
+Extrinsically, moir\'e systems are inevitably subject to disorder, strain, and lattice relaxations \cite{kennes2021moire,song2021direct,he2021moire,lau2022reproducibility,nakatsuji2022moire}, all of which can compromise FCI stability.
+For example, the recently observed FCIs in rhombohedral graphene/hBN moir\'e superlattices are supplanted by an extended quantum anomalous Hall phase at lower temperatures \cite{lu2025extended}, likely due to disorder-induced localization \cite{huang2024impurity,das2024thermal}.
+These considerations highlight the need for ultra-clean systems hosting well-isolated, single-flavor flat bands to achieve robust FCIs.